Sejtanic/use-observer/README.md

 function App() {
   // Use arguments inside useObserver function to get the desired result
   // 1st argument is element you target '.card-element' MUST USE . for class and # for id
-  // 2nd argument is booleand so you can activare observer eact time when element  is observed or only first time
+  // 2nd argument is booleand so you can activate observer each time when element  is observed or only first time
   // 3rd argument is new class that you want to add when element is observed 'new-class' DO NOT USE . in class name
   // if you dont want to add new class use Null as 3rd argument
   // 4th argument is treshold Number when element will be activated 0-1 1=100% of element visible
-  // 5th is callback function where you can implemented your own logic that will be activated
+  // 5th is callback function where you can implemented your own logic that will be activated when element is observed
   // you can leave out callback functon from useObserver

   useObserver(".card-element", true, "background-green", 1, () => {